U.S. judge rules for Beirut bombing victims in Iranian funds case

-NEW YORK, March 1 A U.S. judge issued a ruling favoring victims of the 1983 Beirut Marine barracks bombing who are seeking to collect $1.8 billion in Iranian funds held at Citibank.
+NEW YORK A U.S. judge issued a ruling favouring victims of the 1983 Beirut Marine barracks bombing who are seeking to collect $1.8 billion in Iranian funds held at Citibank.

 While the full ruling by U.S. District Judge Katherine Forrest in Manhattan remains under seal, an order entered by Forrest Thursday indicated that she ruled for the plaintiffs on a motion seeking to have the funds turned over.